Syknapse/ts-drag-n-drop/README.md

-# TS Drag'nDrop project
+# TS Drag'n'Drop project

-A project to pra tice TypeScript
+A project to practice TypeScript